Breakpoints - due to rounding in the damage formula, damage dealt in PGo isn't linear

 - the aproximated number of trainers required to win the raid

 Assumes that every trainer is using the exact, selected pokemon.
-This metric should not be relied upon when attempting to shortman raids, it's here to help figure out by how much the pokemon is improved when hitting breakpoints.
+This metric should not be relied upon when attempting to shortman raids, it's here to help figure out by how much the pokemon is improved when reaching a breakpoint.

 Top Counters - a quick reference list of pokemon which counter the selected defender

 It features counters ranked by their damage output.
 However, the defender's moves, resistances, and the selected weather are also accounted for.
 Feel free to adjust the IV and level of the attackers in the list.
 The counters are pitted against level 40 pokemon, unless the defender can be a raid boss, where you are given the option of selecting a tier for more accurate results.

 All calculations are purely math based.
 DPS and the required number of trainers are approximated.
 For high quality battle simulations, visit